Osborne JV

-The Osborne project is currently being advanced under an unincorporated joint venture between GreenTech Metals (51%) and Artemis Resources (ASX:ARV; 49%) (Osborne JV).
+The Osborne JV project is currently being advanced under an unincorporated joint venture between GreenTech Metals (51%) and Artemis Resources (ASX:ARV; 49%) (Osborne JV).
 The Osborne JV project area is highly prospective for lithium and nickel.
-High grade lithium pegmatites have recently been discovered with assays returning up to 3.6% Li2O (mineralisation confirmed as spodumene) over a 2.5km strike length at the Southern Trend with widths of up to 40m.
+High grade lithium pegmatites have been discovered with assays returning up to 3.6% Li2O (mineralisation confirmed as spodumene) over a combined 5km strike length at the Southern Trend with widths of up to 40m.

 Location and Tenure